Mode and Ridge Estimation in Euclidean and Directional Product Spaces: A Mean Shift Approach: SCMS Algorithm on

-$\bullet$ {\bf SCMS Algorithm on $\mathcal{S}_1\times \mathcal{S}_2$: Pitfall and Solution}.
-To identify the estimated density ridges $\hat{\mathcal{R}}_d$ in practice, the SCMS algorithm is one of the most effective off-the-shelf methods for this task.
-However, generalizing the mean shift algorithm in Section~\ref{Sec:MS_prod} with the standard technique in \cite{Principal_curve_surf2011,SCMS_conv2013} will lead to incorrect estimated ridges.
+To identify the estimated density ridge $\hat{\mathcal{R}}_d$ in practice, the SCMS algorithm is one of the most effective off-the-shelf methods.
+However, generalizing the mean shift algorithm in \autoref{Sec:MS_prod} with the standard technique in \cite{Principal_curve_surf2011,SCMS_conv2013} to the product space $\mathcal{S}_1\times \mathcal{S}_2$ results in an incorrect estimated ridge.